 We left the car at Albener Harbour, near the bus station, in front of a farmer’s house.
 We even asked the guy if we could leave the car there, and he seemed surprised.
 “It’s free parking, so you shouldn’t ask,” he answered.
-Well, we know that, but with many being so territorial, you never know!
+Well, we know that, but many are so territorial that you never know!

 We waited no more than 5 minutes and jumped on a bus to Vienna downtown.
 The connection to Nussdorf wasn’t as easy as expected.
 After leaving the bus, we headed to the metro station, which was quite crowded for a Saturday morning.
 Last, we took a tram to reach our final destination, Nussdorf.

-It was the first time we moved using three transport forms, and carrying a trolley didn’t help eighter.
+It was the first time we moved using three transport forms, and carrying a trolley didn’t help either.

 Nussdorf Weir- Departure Point

 The Nussdorf Weir was built between 1894 and 1899 to protect the canal from floods.
 Depending on the time of year, a volume between 80 and 225 m³/s of feedwater must be provided to the Danube Canal, with up to 132 m³/s being possible.

 Reaching the Nussdorf Weir was easy, and we were glad we finally got there.
 Since we weren’t in a hurry, we sat on a bench for a while and enjoyed a snack and a coffee bought from a coffee house near the tram station.

 We began to inflate our kayak, and the preparation didn’t take long.
 Shortly thereafter, we had some witnesses near us, asking all kinds of questions, but mostly, asking where our final destination was.